Eastern Lubber Grasshopper (Romalea microptera)

 1 Babcock+Webb+Wildlife+Management+Area+049

 Grasshoppers are common insects.
 Often seen and heard during thewarmer months here in the U.S., they are symbolic of summer and outdoor activities.
-In Florida the Eastern Lubber (Romalea microptera) is our most observed species.
+In the Eastern Lubber (Romalea microptera) is our most observed species.
 They are large (3 inches), brightly colored, flightless and slow moving.

 Romelea+micrioptera+distribution